sap-tutorials/sap-build-apps/tutorials/codejam-01-homepage/codejam-01-homepage.md

     ![Variables](images/9-switch-uicanvas-toggle-variables.png)

-    >If you get a big text box saying Welcome to variables, you can read it but then you can close it by clicking the X.
+    >If you get a big text box **Welcome to variables**, you can read it but then you can close it by clicking the X.

     >![Data Variables](images/9a-data-variable-docs.png)
     >